Henry Savery: Transported to Van Diemens Land

 Quintus Servinton: A Tale founded upon Incidents of Real Occurrence was published anonymously in 1831 to reasonably good reviews from the colonial press.
 Savery's authorship became a public secret and was even mentioned in a reference for his ticket of leave which was granted in 1832.
 Unfortunately his relative freedom was quickly revoked because of his writing, in this case for the paper The Tasmanian.
-Then, farcically, the suspension was suspended when it turned out to be a pretext for tarring the reputation of Governor Arthur.
+The suspension was itself suspended when it turned out the charge was a pretext for tarring the reputation of Governor Arthur.
 Savery's illegal authorship was thereafter quietly ignored.

-His final years are murky, though it is known that he gained a provisional pardon.
+Less is known about Savery's final years, though he gained a provisional pardon.
 He fell into debt again and possibly alcoholism.
 By 1839 he was refused a convict servant.
-Towards the end of 1840 he was caught at his old tricks and charged with forging bills.
-Brought before the magistrate who had chaperoned his wife, he was again sentenced to transportation.
-He was imprisoned at Port Arthur where, early in 1842, he died possibly after slitting his own throat.
+Towards the end of 1840 he was again charged with forging bills.
+Brought before the magistrate who had chaperoned his wife, he was again sentenced to transportation to Port Arthur where, early in 1842, he died possibly after slitting his own throat.
 He was buried on the Isle of the Dead just off the coast of the prison.
-As noted above, posterity has not been altogether kind to his attempts at self-invention.